Identification and Estimation of a Semiparametric Logit Model using Network Data: Introduction

+This framework is motivated by a wide range of empirical applications.
+In education, students may form friendships based on unobserved academic motivation or aspirations, while simultaneously being influenced by peers in decisions such as college major choice or persistence \citep{sacerdote2001peer, feld2022effect, pu2021peers}.
+In social programs, households may form ties based on trust or shared norms and learn about program participation through those ties, as in microfinance diffusion \citep{banerjee2013diffusion}.
+In professional settings, researchers with similar unobserved productivity or collaboration preferences may form coauthorship networks that also shape future research output \citep{ductor2014social}.
+In each of these examples, unobserved traits affect both outcomes and network formation, and binary choices such as participation, adoption, or selection are central objects of interest.

+I formalize these ideas using a semiparametric logit model in which social influence enters as an unknown function of a latent individual index.
+The network is generated by a nonparametric link formation model driven by the same latent index.
+Identification relies on the assumption that social influence depends on the latent characteristic only through its implied network formation behavior.
+Importantly, I do not require the latent index itself to be identified, nor do I impose functional form assumptions on the network formation process.
+The parameters of interest are identified up to equivalence classes defined by network formation behavior, which is sufficient for recovering the slope coefficients of the binary response model.

+The paper contributes to the econometrics of social interactions and networks in three main ways.
+First, it provides identification results for semiparametric binary choice models with endogenous network formation, a setting that has received far less attention than linear outcome models.
+Second, it delivers feasible estimators that control for network endogeneity without specifying a parametric model of link formation.
+Third, it shows how network data can be used as a source of identifying variation in nonlinear models, extending matching and differencing ideas from the linear network literature to binary response settings.

+Monte Carlo simulations demonstrate that the proposed estimator substantially reduces bias relative to naive logit specifications and commonly used control-based approaches, and that its performance improves with sample size across a range of network formation mechanisms.
+An empirical application to microfinance adoption in rural India \citep{banerjee2013diffusion} illustrates the practical relevance of the approach.
+Using pre-treatment social network data, the estimator produces stable and precisely estimated covariate effects, both with and without village fixed effects.
+The results show that controlling for endogenous network formation can materially affect estimated slope coefficients, even after accounting for village-level heterogeneity.

+By focusing explicitly on binary choice models, this paper complements and extends existing work on endogenous networks in linear settings.
+More broadly, it shows how network formation behavior can serve as a source of identification in nonlinear models without imposing parametric restrictions on link formation.

 The remainder of the paper is organized as follows.
-In the next section, we present the literature review.
-In section \ref{section3}, we formally present the model including the identification and estimation of the parameters of interest.
-In section \ref{section5}, we present the results of Monte Carlo simulations.
-The remaining work to complete this paper is presented in section \ref{remaining}.
+In the next section, I present the literature review.
+Section \ref{section3} introduces the model and presents identification and estimation results.
+In Section \ref{section4}, I present the results of Monte Carlo simulations.
+Section \ref{section5} provides an empirical application.
+Section \ref{section6} concludes.